Glacier-Creative/Glacier-OS/README.md

-# communicator-firmware
+# Glacier-OS
-Glacier Communicator Firmware
+Open-source, highly portable mobile OS

 ## About the Glacier Communicator
 The Glacier Communicator (better name pending) is my second attempt at building an open-source mobile phone.
 It features a 2.7" E-Paper display, a 4G modem, 12-button keypad with 4